Skip to content

 The Ancient Egyptian Rosetta Stone

-The stone is a piece of black granite that was used to announce a new divine cult that was established by 13 year old pharaoh Ptolemy V and it includes a list of all of the good things the young pharaoh had done for Egypt in his first year as Pharaoh.
+The stone is a piece of black granite that was used to announce a new divine cult established by 13-year-old pharaoh Ptolemy V, and it includes a list of all of the good things the young pharaoh had done for Egypt in his first year as Pharaoh.
 The Rosetta Stone became the key to unlocking the messages and writings found on and inside so many buildings in Egypt.
-The Rosetta Stone is today in the British Museum in London.
-It was shipped to England in 1802 and in the same year King George presented it to the Museum.
+The Rosetta Stone is currently in the British Museum in London.
+It was shipped to England in 1802, and King George presented it to the Museum in the same year.

 Egyptian Deities

 Gods and Goddesses were worshipped all over Egypt.
-Pharaohs built large temples to honour the Gods.
-A temple could be dedicated to one or more Gods and large statues of the Gods would be found inside.
-Only priests could enter the sacred temples and they would spend their time serving the Gods.
-Some famous temples in Egypt include the Temple of Kom Ombo, Temple of Horus and Edfu, Luxor Temple and the Temple of Dendur.
+Pharaohs built prominent temples to honour the Gods.
+A temple could be dedicated to one or more Gods, and giant statues of the Gods would be found inside.
+Only priests could enter the sacred temples, and they would spend their time serving the Gods.
+Some famous temples in Egypt include the Temple of Kom Ombo, the Temple of Horus and Edfu, the Luxor Temple and the Temple of Dendur.
 Understanding these gods and their crucial role in every person’s immortal journey was the basis of ancient Egyptian culture.

 Osiris and Isis

-Osiris is one of most important deities in Ancient Egypt as he was god of the underworld.
+Osiris is one of the most important deities in Ancient Egypt, and he was the underworld god.
 He symbolised death, resurrection, and the cycle of Nile floods that Egypt relied on for agricultural fertility.
 He was married to the Egyptian Goddess Isis, who represented protection, healing, motherhood and children.
 Egyptians believed that she was their protector.
-Osiris’ brother, Seth was viewed as a villain in Ancient Egypt.
+Osiris’ brother, Seth, was viewed as a villain in Ancient Egypt.
 The legend has it that Osiris was murdered by his brother, Seth and that Isis was able to bring Osiris back to life and have a son named Horus.
-Osiris and Isis were two Egyptian Gods that had human heads instead of animal heads.
+Osiris and Isis were two Egyptian Gods with human heads instead of animal heads.
 Osiris was represented as a mummified king, wearing wrappings that only exposed the green skin of his hands and face.
-Isis’ image was drawn onto coffins to protect the dead from any evil spirit.
+Isis’ image was drawn onto coffins to protect the dead from evil spirits.

 Horus

 Horus was the son of Osiris and Isis.
 The God Horus is depicted as a man with a falcon’s head.
-Horus was the god of the sky who was also associated with war and hunting.
-Many pharaohs were said to be the living image of Horus as he was known as the king of the Gods.
-When pharaohs died they were said to become Osiris.
+Horus was the god of the sky, associated with war and hunting.
+Many pharaohs were said to be the living image of Horus, as he was known as the king of the Gods.
+When pharaohs died, they were told to become Osiris.
 Horus was raised to avenge his father’s murder by defeating Seth.
-During the battle, Horus lost his eye and this is where the term “eye of Horus” comes from.
+During the battle, Horus lost his eye, and this is where the term “eye of Horus” comes from.
 The Eye of Horus is one of the most important symbols in Ancient Egypt.
-It was often worn as an amulet, which was a piece of jewellery worn by Ancient Egyptians for protection and to fight off evil and disease.
+It was often worn as an amulet, a piece of jewellery worn by Ancient Egyptians to protect and fight evil and disease.

 Re

-Re, also known as Ra, was the main Sun god.
-According to legend, Re created the universe.
+Re, also known as Ra, was the primary Sun god.
+According to legend, Recreated the universe.
 The god Re was typically represented as a human body with the head of a hawk.
-It was believed that he sailed across the sky in a boat each day and then made his way through the underworld each night.
-It was here, he would meet the evil snake Apopis, who would try and prevent the sun from rising.
-Re would successfully defeat him each night and and begin his journey across the sky again, allowing the sun to rise.
+He was believed to sail across the sky in a boat each day and then through the underworld each night.
+Here, he would meet the evil snake Apopis, who would try to prevent the sun from rising.
+Re would successfully defeat him each night and begin his journey across the sky again, allowing the sun to rise.

-Ra was later merged with the god of wind, Amun, making him one of the greatest of all the Egyptian gods.
+Ra was later merged with the god of wind, Amun, making him one of the greatest Egyptian gods.
 Amun-Ra was so powerful that even the Boy King, Tutankhamun, was named after him.
 His name translated means “Living image of Amun”.

 Anubis

 Anubis was concerned with funerary practices and the care of the dead.
 He was usually represented as a jackal or as a man with the head of a jackal.
-Legend has it that, Anubis embalmed and wrapped the body of the murdered king Osiris, making him the patron god for embalmers.
-This is why embalmers wore the mask of Anubis when going through the mummification process.
-In ‘The Book of the Dead’ Anubis is shown to be weighing the heart of the deceased, during a ‘Weighing of the Heart’ ceremony.
+Legend has it that Anubis embalmed and wrapped the body of the murdered king Osiris, making him the patron god for embalmers.
+This is why embalmers wore Anubis’ mask during the mummification process.
+In ‘The Book of the Dead, ’ Anubis is shown to be weighing the deceased’s heart during a ‘Weighing of the Heart’ ceremony.
 This determined whether or not they were accepted into the afterlife.

 Thoth

-Thoth was the God of knowledge, wisdom and hieroglyphs.
-He did many jobs in Egyptian mythology including maintaining the universe, settling of arguments among the other Egyptian gods, and he judged those who would die.
-Thoth is usually shown as human with the head of an ibis.
-An ibis is a long and skinny bird with a curved beak.
-The curved beak apparently symbolises the curve of the moon.
+Thoth was the God of knowledge, wisdom, and hieroglyphs.
+He did many jobs in Egyptian mythology, including maintaining the universe, settling arguments among the other Egyptian gods, and judging those who would die.
+Thoth is usually shown as a human with the head of an ibis.
+An ibis is a long and skinny bird with a curved beak, symbolising the curve of the moon.

 Sekhmet

 Sekhmet was the goddess of war and battle.
-She was depicted with the head of a lioness and body of a woman.
+She was depicted with the head of a lioness and a woman’s body.
 One of the oldest and most respected Egyptian goddesses was Sekhmet, also known as the “great lady,” “holy one,” and “mighty one.”
 She had a reputation for being violent and powerful.
-Sekhmet was frequently linked to the desert and fire because of her ferocious temper.
+Because of her ferocious temper, Sekhmet was frequently linked to the desert and fire.

 Ancient Egyptian Cats